ktaylor63/southeast/site/content/faq/asian-carp-in-southeastern-waters.md

 Sound has shown promise as a potential barrier to Asian carp passage and is being tested at lock and dam structures on large rivers where carp abound.
 The Service is working with the U.S. Army Corps of Engineers, with the support of the Kentucky Department of Fish and Wildlife Resources, the Tennessee Wildlife Resources Agency, and other partners, to deploy a large-scale sound deterrent trial project at Barkley Lock and Dam in western Kentucky.

 {{< figure class="photo-center" src="/images/pages/baff-install-barkley-lock-and-dam.jpg" alt="Heavy machinery on a barge moves the bio-acoustic fish fence into place in a lock next to a dam" caption="Installing the bio-acoustic fish fence at Lake Barkley.
-Photo by KYDFW." >}}
+Photo by KDFWR." >}}

 The goal of the bio-acoustic fish fence, also referred to as BAFF, is to reduce the movement of Asian carp through the locks.
 This will help protect hundreds of river miles in the Tennessee and Cumberland rivers that remain relatively untouched by carp.
 The BAFF, developed by U.K.-based Fish Guidance Systems, deploys a curtain of bubbles, light and sound to deter carp from the lock entrance without encumbering commercial and recreational navigation.

 [Installation of the BAFF at Barkley Lock and Dam](https://fileshare.fws.gov/?linkid=KZi4zr6VWWXDOaOq0fT0lJF/ZlEhHYre8YDODS6ncAGbVD1e/QKTpw) began in July 2019.
-The system became operation in October 2019, but construction will be suspended beginning in August 2019 to accommodate river traffic for required maintenance at neighboring Kentucky Lock.
-Installation will resume in October 2019, and the BAFF is expected to be operational later in fall 2019.
-The field trial at Barkley Lock and Dam is the next step in determining the system’s effectiveness.
+The system became operation in October 2019.
+A three-year field trial is the next step in determining the system’s effectiveness.

 {{< figure class="photo-center" src="/images/pages/baff-installation-lake-barkley.jpg" alt="Construction workers install a bio-acoustic fish fence" caption="Construction of the bio-acoustic fish fence at Barkley Lock and Dam.
 Photo by Kentucky Department of Fish and Wildlife Resources." >}}